-In the rest of this section (Subsections 5.2-5.4) we present a step-by-step explanation of the method together with the assumptions, which we discuss and test by the sensitivity analysis (subsection 5.5).
-We refer the reader to the original papers for further details of the method, sensitivity analysis, and comparison to actual heat-flow measurements (Artemieva, 2019a, b, 2022; Artemieva and Shulgin, 2019).
+In the rest of this section (Subsections 5.2-5.4), we present a step-by-step explanation of the method together with the assumptions, which we discuss and test by the sensitivity analysis (Subsection 5.5).
+We refer the reader to the original papers for further details of the method, sensitivity analysis, and comparison to actual heat-flow measurements (Artemieva, 2019a, 2019b, 2022; Artemieva & Shulgin, 2019).

-5.2 Crustal contribution to isostasy
+5.2.
+Crustal Contribution to Isostasy